 On the other hand, participants were observed to engage with each other in a friendly manner, by offering support and advice to each other and even exchanging contacts for further socialisation.
 During trainings, some participants were observed to joke with each other, start side conversations and try to connect and get to know other participants.
-Coupled with the finding of participants' desire and need to socialise and create a healthy have someone to recommend the programme to.
-In the case of the IP module, a smaller percentage had recommended the module (probably as there are not many persons to recommend the module to) and they were a bit more critical about the need to change the programme (10 pp less than those who find that there is no need for changes).

-social network, we conclude that the socialising aspect is one of the most pleasurable aspects of the Welcoming Programme.
+Coupled with the finding of participants' desire and need to socialise and create a healthy social network, we conclude that the socialising aspect is one of the most pleasurable aspects of the Welcoming Programme.